laravel/docs/eloquent-mutators.md

     ]);

 > **Warning**
 > Attributes that are `null` will not be cast.
-In addition, you should never define a cast (or an attribute) that has the same name as a relationship.
+In addition, you should never define a cast (or an attribute) that has the same name as a relationship or assign a cast to the model's primary key.

 <a name="stringable-casting"></a>
 #### Stringable Casting